In The Rich But Scattered 'Peterloo,' Mike Leigh Presents Scenes From A Massacre

 Imagine a political conflagration that pits the impoverished against the elite.
 A working-class crowd assembles in a town square, calling for higher wages and access to the voting booth.
 Local authorities, terrified of an insurrection, move to quell the crowd by calling in armed forces.
 The scene turns violent, leaving about a dozen dead and hundreds injured.

-That was two hundred years ago, in Manchester, England.
+That was 200 years ago, in Manchester, England.
 It's one of the formative events of the modern British government, and it's now a movie.
 Peterloo, the latest from British writer-director Mike Leigh, tells the story of how the massacre unfolded, and it's yet another well-acted and brilliantly staged addition to the filmmaker's oeuvre, which has always sought to understand Britain, then and now.

 That name — Peterloo — evokes the Battle of Waterloo, which took place four years earlier.
 Of course that scene was also violent and deadly, but the name "Waterloo" has become synonymous with Napoleon's demise.
 Likewise, if you walk into this film knowing how often, in popular imagination, the name "Peterloo" is followed by the word "Massacre," a sense of dread will grip you from the opening moments, and grow steadily stronger and deeper as the movie proceeds.
 Every decision feels like it carries extra weight, like it will matter that much more, because we know the ending, and the only question that remains is each character's fate.
 Who lives?
 Who dies?